muneer17/wiki-server/README.md

 # wiki-server

-This is a brief description of your project.
+This project is my solution to the take home test given to me.

 ## Getting Started